England denied by rain as Australia retain Ashes

 Not long after the delayed start was announced, it started to rain once more.
 Some of the England players emerged to play football, but eventually even they had to admit defeat and returned to the dressing room soaked to the skin.

-While it is right to say England have been beaten here by the rain, it is also right to reflect on the errors that led to them being 2-0 down.
+While it is right to say England have been beaten here by the weather, it is also right to reflect on the errors that led to them being 2-0 down.

 England have been the better side across the series, but paid a heavy price for missed chances in the first Test at Edgbaston and a sloppy first-innings batting performance in the second Test at Lord's.

-They took the momentum from victory in the third Test at Headingley into an impressive display here and now must pick themselves up from this disappointment to protect the long unbeaten record in home Ashes series.
+They took the momentum from victory in the third Test at Headingley into an impressive display here and must now pick themselves up from this disappointment to protect the long unbeaten record in home Ashes series.

 England may need to refresh their bowling attack for The Oval.
 Chris Woakes is struggling with a quad problem and Stuart Broad has played all five Tests this summer.
 Ollie Robinson and Josh Tongue would be the candidates to come in.